LT4CPR/2026_aacl_workshop/README.md

 python3 tools/visualization_tools/show_tweets.py data/train/ferry/ferry.W2.k1.tweets.jsonl --stats
 ```

-Both are plain Python with no dependencies.
+All three are plain Python with no dependencies.
 Full options, and recipes for
 running them in Colab or Jupyter, are in `tools/visualization_tools/README.md`.

 ---